 Today I’m sharing a homemade pretzel recipe taking you less time than it takes to get a fancy manicure.
 Less time to cool a cupcake.
 I make a lot of cookies and it’s safe to say that these pretzels are SO much easier than any cookie I’ve ever made.
 A homemade pretzel recipe that very simple… you’ll wonder why pretzel making seems so hard.

 There’s no mixer required and all of the 5 (yes, 5!!) ingredients are probably sitting in your pantry right now.
 Except for the water, which shouldn’t really count as an ingredient, right?!

 Let’s begin our quick little pretzel making journey, shall we?
 First, you’re going to stir a packet of yeast into a bowl of warm water – 1.5 cups of water to be exact.
 Do not be afraid of yeast!
 You are not waiting for any dough to rise in today’s recipe.
 It’s simply another ingredient, like adding salt or sugar.
 Not so bad, right?

 Give the water and yeast a nice mix around in the bowl.
 There will be some yeast lumps floating around.
 Next, add a bit of sugar and salt.
 Mix by hand.
 No electric mixer required to make this pretzel dough.

 Next, stir in your flour.
 If you’ve been counting, that’s the fifth and final ingredient.
 Use 3 cups of flour at first.
 I used 1 cup of whole wheat flour and 2 cups of all-purpose flour.

 As I mixed the dough, I added about 3/4 -1 cup more of all-purpose flour.
 Keep adding flour until the dough is no longer sticky.
 Poke the dough with your finger – if it bounces back, it is ready to knead.

 Turn the dough out onto a floured surface.
 Knead the dough for about 3 minutes and shape into a ball.
-With the floured surface, I ended up using 4.25 cups of flour total.
+With the floured surface, I ended up using about 4.25 cups of flour total.